fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 You can also browse the folder structure to get insights about application functionality and/or the architecture used.
 This is not always clear and developers may have chosen way to organize code that might not be familliar to you.
 The [sample project](https://github.com/fullstack-hy2020/patientor) used in in the rest of this part is organized featurewise.
 You can see what different pages the application has and some general components eg. modals and state.
 Keep in mind that the features represented may have different scopes eg. modals are visible UI level components whereas the state is comparable to business logic and keeps the data organized under the hood for the rest of the app to use.

 TypeScript provides you types which tell you what kind of data structures functions, components and state to expect.
 You can try to look for <i>types.ts</i> or something similar to get you started.
 VSCode is a big help and just highlighting variables and parameters can give you quite much of insight.
-This all naturaally depends on how types are used in the project.
+This all naturally depends on how types are used in the project.

 If project has tests unit, integration or end-to-end tests, reading those is most likely beneficial.
 Test cases are your most important tool when refactoring or creating new features to the application.
 You want to make sure not to break any existing features when hammering around the code.
 TypeScript can also give you guidance with argument and return types when doing changes in the code.